syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-annotations.md

 ---
 layout: post
 title: Working with annotations in Syncfusion Essential UWP PDF viewer.
-description: How to work with annotations in PDF viewer.
+description: Learn about working with annotations in Syncfusion Essential UWP PDF viewer (SfPdfViewer) and more details.
 platform: uwp
 control: PDF viewer
 documentation: ug